-Why does employment increase in the immediate aftermath of the shock for the most procyclical wage group, but decrease later on?
+Why does employment increase in the immediate aftermath of the shock for the most procyclical wage group but decrease later on?
 Under our chosen calibration strategy, the net present value of a job also increases for the most procyclical wage group in response to a positive productivity shock.
 In other words, the productivity increase is larger than the wage increase.
 Thus, even the most procyclical establishments have an incentive to increase their selection rate (i.e., the share of applicants they choose).
 See Equations (8) and (9) for details.
 However, the new present values (and thereby the selection rate) increase more for the most countercyclical establishments.
 As aggregate employment increases due to the aggregate shock, the pool of available searching workers and thereby the number of applicants per establishment declines.
-After some quarters, this effect dominates for the most procyclical wage establishments.
-Despite a slightly larger selection rate, the equilibrium effects (i.e. less searching workers) dominate for procyclical establishments.
+After some quarters, this equilibrium effect dominates for the most procyclical wage establishments.